MicrosoftDocs/learn/learn-pr/azure-quantum/3-quantum-inspired-optimization.md

 objective function, cost function, gradient descent finding global minimum

+Shall we explain what NP-hard is?

-In most optimization problems the dominant computational cost is the cost of the evaluations of the objective function.
+This is the relationship between objective and cost functions: In most optimization problems the dominant computational cost is the cost of the evaluations of the objective function.
 The cost is usually negligible for the processing that is used to determine, based on the evaluations performed so far, what assignment of the variables to try next.
 Thus the total CPU-time typically used by an optimization algorithm is approximately the number of evaluations of the objective function that it makes multiplied by the processing time for one evaluation.

 # Explain QIO

-Thermal jump, quantum tunnel, simulated annealing, quantum annealing, quantum-inspired Mapping an everyday problem to QIO
+explain mathematically the similarities and differences: Thermal jump, quantum tunnel, simulated annealing, quantum annealing, quantum-inspired = simulated quantum annealing

-Shall we explain what NP-hard is?
+Is Ising model the only quantum model?
+How do we use it?

+Is there a workflow to show the commonality of establishing a QIO solutions: e.g. construct cost function -> describe with Hamiltonian -> minimum energy

-# Ship-loading example
+# Mapping an everyday problem to QIO e.g. Ship-loading example

-Imagine that you are the owner of a freight shipping company.
+(Imagine that you are the owner of a freight shipping company.
 You've just received your first order to deliver some cargo, and it's going to require two of your ships.
 The cargo consists of containers that are of varying weights - how do you load the ships so that their respective weights are as similar as possible?

 In number theory and computer science, this is known as the partition problem. lt can be thought of as an optimization problem if you consider a set of elements S, that must be partitioned into subsets S1 and S2.
 The sum of the elements in these subsets must be minimized in order to solve the problem.
-(Note: This version is NP-­hard, but can be efficiently solved.)
+(Note: This version is NP-­hard, but can be efficiently solved.) )

 Why is this example QIO (minimizing Hamiltonian)?
 How does it relate to the concepts above (why is Hamiltonian a cost function)?
 How would people do this optimization classically?

+How is our example connected to the terms introduced earlier?

 # What kind of problems are good for QIO